 Ecrivain, Journaliste

 Caroline Tossan is a cultural journalist specializing in the visual arts.
-A former lifestyle journalist, she later turned to the fields of design and art de vivre.
-Today, she contributes her writing and her network to outlets such as IDEAT magazine, the editorial team of Maison&Objet salon, Paris Design Week, as well as numerous architects and brands.
-Through her texts, she highlights the work of artists and contemporary thinkers, with a particular focus on the links between image, territory, and memory.
-Her sensitivity leads her to support singular artistic approaches, often committed and intimately tied to the notion of place.
+A former lifestyle journalist at Paris Match, she has turned toward the broader field of creative disciplines—design in particular.
+She now contributes to magazines such as IDEAT and Intramuros, as well as to events like Paris Design Week.
+Through her writing, she highlights the work of artists and contemporary creators, with particular attention to the links between personal trajectory and the creative process.
+Her sensibility leads her to narrate singular artistic approaches, often engaged and intimately connected to the notion of memory.